catalinred/catalinred.github.com/_posts/2010-11-02-css3-font-face-or-how-to-use-a-custom-font-for-your-website.markdown

 h1 {
   font-family: '3DumbRegular', Arial, sans-serif
 }
 {% endhighlight %}

 ## On Copyright

 I'd recommend always make sure you check the used font license before you use it in commercial/personal purposes.
-Use free fonts or check the [fonts available for @font-face embedding](http://webfonts.info/wiki/index.php?title=Fonts_available_for_@font-face_embedding) list.
+Use free fonts or check for fonts available for @font-face embedding.

 ## That's all folks!